This page summarizes the software released by the Mancoosi project.

 libCUDF is a library to manipulate CUDF documents; libCUDF acts as the reference implementation of the CUDF specifications.

-See the CUDF page for more info on libCUDF; downloads are available from the Mancoosi Forge.
+See the CUDF page for more info on libCUDF, including downloads.

 dose3